omar-dulaimi/create-trpc-app/README.md

 ## Why use Create tRPC App?

 `create-trpc-appx` allows you to create a new tRPC app within seconds.
-It is officially maintained by the creators of tRPC, and includes a number of benefits:
+It includes a number of benefits:

 - **Interactive Experience**: Running `npx create-trpc-appx` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Offline Support**: Create tRPC App will automatically detect if you're offline and bootstrap your project using your local package cache.